TudorL-CU/HIST1900_Memex/docs/Topic 1/Readings/Mike Caulfield- The Garden and the Stream.md

 			- ex. news articles
 	- web became server centric
 		- good at distributed conversation, emergence of blogging
+		- distributed conversation mostly due to the way the internet was brought up
+	- 'conversation' such as those on BBSes, [[My Secret Life as an 11-Year-Old BBS Sysop]]
 	- twitter and other sites improved on this notion of blogging
 		- now you have a page that represents you, and then a 'feed' which represents others you're connected with
 	- because of these innovations, the web became a series of conversational trails instead of associative ideas